Gourock railway station: History

 The Caledonian Railway found that its service to Greenock Central station, which was an inconvenient walk away from the quay, was losing Clyde steamer trade to the new Glasgow and South Western Railway terminal at Greenock Princes Pier railway station.
-So the Caledonian extended its line through a new tunnel to the small fishing village of Gourock.
+So the Caledonian extended its line through a new tunnel to the coastal resort town of Gourock.
 The railway ran on the seaward side of Shore Street to the terminal, which opened on 1 June 1889.
 The headquarters of the Caledonian steamer fleet was subsequently based there.
 The station was designed by the architect, James Miller, and engineer-in-chief, George Graham.
 The initial services in 1889 were 26 trains daily from Glasgow to Gourock, with one additional service on Saturdays.
 The fastest journey time was 40 minutes, and each train could carry 604 passengers; 224 in first class and the rest in third class.

 Inspector Halliday, from the western district of the Caledonian Railway, was appointed stationmaster, and Mr Anderson, assistant stationmaster at Cathcart Street Station at Greenock, was appointed assistant stationmaster.

 The station was built to accommodate large numbers of passengers boarding the steamers.
 Originally the curving station platform had 17 canopy bays each side over three railway lines, with three bays of full width and the westernmost 19 bays covering the one line which continued on.
 A central concourse with adjacent offices and stores fronted the pier.

 On 16 June 1935, a holiday train overran the platform and collided with the buffers.
 Three people were hospitalised.

 On 12 December 1957, a fire broke out in the station building.
 The refreshment room and waiting rooms were badly damaged.

 The line from Glasgow was electrified as part of the Inverclyde Line electrification scheme by British Rail.
 The 25 kV AC system was used, and electric operation commenced in September 1967.

 In the 1980s, the westernmost end of the station was cut back by 18 bays, and in the 1990s, the adjacent timber quay was demolished.
 Subsequently, the remaining glazed canopies over the platforms were taken down, leaving only the cast iron supporting structure, slate roofs and glazed canopies over a section incorporating a ticket office and a waiting room.
 The adjacent Bay Hotel was also demolished in the 1990s, with its site being grassed over.
 In 2006, a portable ticket office was installed at the end wall, which had been erected when the station was cut back and the old ticket office was closed.